ramimohsen/Retail-Store-Discounts/README.md

 Once the project is up and running, you can access the retail website and explore how discounts are applied during the checkout process.
 Refer to the [Swagger documentation](http://localhost:8080/swagger-ui/index.html#/) for API details.

+**Authentication:**

+- The service is secured with JWT (JSON Web Token) authentication.
+- To access the protected endpoints, you need to log in first.
+- After successful login, you will receive a JWT token.
+- Include this JWT token in the `Authorization` header of subsequent requests as a bearer token to authenticate yourself.

+**Default Users:**

+When the application is running, three default users are added to the system:

+1. **User 1**
+    - Email: ramimohsen20@gmail.com
+    - Password: admin123
+    - Roles: ROLE_EMPLOYEE, ROLE_AFFILIATE

+2. **User 2**
+    - Email: ramimohsen30@gmail.com
+    - Password: admin123
+    - Roles: ROLE_AFFILIATE

+3. **User 3**
+    - Email: ramimohsen40@gmail.com
+    - Password: admin123
+    - Roles: ROLE_CUSTOMER

+These default users are provided for testing and demonstration purposes.

+Please ensure you generate and use the JWT token for authorized access to the service.

 ## Contributing

 We welcome contributions to improve and expand the Retail Store Discounts project.
 To contribute, follow these